 That there are stable conditions linked with the property, determining whether it is present or not, means that there is a regularity in that linkage.
-That regularity will serve intuitively as a rule governing judgments about its presence, insofar as we have the ability to consciously try to conform to it—equivalently, to try to track the property—expecting that the attempt may raise our chances of success but without ensuring success.
+That regularity will serve intuitively as a rule governing judgments about its presence, insofar as we have the ability to consciously try to conform to it—equivalently, to try to track the property—expecting that the attempt may raise our chances of success, but without ensuring it.
 We cannot try to conform to it by consulting a formula that lays out the realization conditions of the property, since such a formula would require the sort of analysis or definition that we are taking to be absent.
 We can only try to conform to it by seeking to track the property directly, looking for evidence of its realization in this or that situation.

-Modes of rule-following
+2.2 Modes of Rule-Following

 When a regularity serves as a rule in this sense, then we control for conforming to it in a conscious and intentional manner; we manifestly try to ensure conformity.
-That the control is conscious follows from the part that the property plays as an object we identify as a target to track; that it is intentional is implied by the need for effort in this tracking.
+That the control is conscious follows from the part that the property plays as an object we take to be a target to track; that it is intentional is implied by the need for effort in this tracking.
 The fact that control is necessary to make conformity to the rule likely means that besides being conscious and intentional, rule-following has the further feature of being defeasible, indeed defeasible in a way that must be salient to the agent.
 Despite our best efforts, we may fail to conform: the control may be unsuccessful.

 The notion of control invoked here is quite straightforward, being relevant in the case of mechanisms as well as agents.
 The air-conditioning system controls for the ambient temperature in a room, keeping it within certain limits.
 It ensures that the temperature will remain within the pre-set limits, robustly across a range of variations in circumstances—say, an influx of hot or cold air—although success is not guaranteed; after all, a mechanical glitch is always going to remain a possibility.
-In following a rule, we control in a similarly robust, if defeasible fashion for conformity with the rule, adjusting the judgments we make on the questions before us as circumstance and evidence require.
+In following a rule, we control in a similarly robust, if defeasible, fashion for conformity with the rule, adjusting the judgments we make on the questions before us as circumstance and evidence require.
 And we do that consciously, of course, and by acting out of an intention to get the correct answer.

-Or at least we do that consciously and intentionally, when rule-following has an active character that requires conscious effort and an explicit intention to conform.
+Or at least we do this consciously and intentionally when rule-following has an active character that requires conscious effort and an explicit intention to conform.
 But consistently with being a form of control, rule-following may have a virtual or standby character instead.
 In that form it would not involve consciousness or intention but, as we shall see, it would still represent a form of agential control.

 Think of how the cowboy in the classic western controls for the direction the cattle will take when he lets them follow their noses and rides herd from the rear.
 Riding herd may just involve strolling along singing a song, as in the kitsch image, provided the cowboy is poised to notice any animal going off track, thereby raising a red flag, and provided he is ready to intervene in such a case and put it back on the desired route.
-The cowboy exercises virtual or standby control over the cattle and, even if he is never required to intervene, he will still expect to be remunerated for the job he did.
+The cowboy exercises virtual or standby control over the cattle and, even if he is never required to intervene, he will still expect to be remunerated for the job he has done.